DanieleCucurachi/daniele-cucurachi.github.io/content/_index.md

         - certificate_url: ''
           date_end: ''
           date_start: '2023-11-25'
           description: 'Every year Scientifica VC awards grants to the best thesis in STEM subjects.
-The selected candidates receive a grant of €3,000 and gain access to a [mentorship programme](https://scientifica.vc/#/en/venture-partner) on entrepreneurship and the world of start-ups.'
+The selected candidates receive a grant of €3,000 and gain access to a [mentorship programme](https://scientifica.vc/#/en/venture-partner) on entrepreneurship and the world of start-ups.
+I was selected as a winner for my master's thesis work.'
           icon: '' # qui andrebbe aggiunta un'icona in qualche modo
           organization: Scientifica Venture Capital
           organization_url: https://scientifica.vc/#/en/home